19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (2) Regulations made under subsection (1) may —

+(a) provide that goods imported by a taxable person in the course or furtherance of any business carried on by him (as referred to in subsection (1)(a)) may, where such requirements as may be prescribed are satisfied, include imported goods which are consigned to the taxable person as recipient in order for the taxable person to make supplies (other than supplies referred to in section 22) using or in relation to those goods;

+[24/2011 wef 01/01/2012]

-(a) require a taxable person referred to in that subsection to account for the tax chargeable on the importation or supply of the goods in such form and manner and within such time as may be prescribed, notwithstanding such tax is not payable; and
+(aa) require a taxable person referred to in that subsection to account for the tax chargeable on the importation or supply of the goods in such form and manner and within such time as may be prescribed, notwithstanding such tax is not payable; and

+[24/2011 wef 01/01/2012]

 (b) where any requirement of the regulations is not complied with or in such other circumstances as may be prescribed, require the tax chargeable on the importation or supply to be paid.